 20 July plot – an assassination attempt on Adolf Hitler

 The most notable event in Wolf’s Lair that took place in Hitler’s Headquarters in Gierloz was the assault on Hitler that was carried out by Claus von Stauffenberg in 1944 using the plan for the Operation Valkyrie.
 He placed a bomb in the room where Hitler had a meeting, but as a result of a series of coincidences, Fuhrer was only lightly injured.

 Getting to Hitler’s Headquarters in Gierloz

 With a car

 Hitler’s headquarters in Gierloz is a remote destination and is about 3 hours’ drive from the nearest city – being that Gdansk, Warsaw, Torun or Bialystok.
 It would be difficult to visit it on a one-day trip, but I recommend staying in this area for a bit longer (especially during summer), as the area is full of beautiful lakes.
 It is also a good idea to visit Gierloz if you travel between Gdansk and the north-eastern part of Poland (Bialystok, Augustow, Suwalki)

 Getting to Gierloz with public transport

-Getting to Gierloz with public transport is not very difficult, but time-consuming.
+Getting to Gierloz by public transport is not very difficult, but time-consuming.
 First of all, you need to get to Ketrzyn.
-Each of the surrounding big cities (Gdansk, Warsaw, Bialystok) have a direct connection to Ketrzyn, but depending on the departure place – it takes 2-5 hours one way.
+Each of the surrounding big cities (Gdansk, Warsaw, Bialystok) has a direct connection to Ketrzyn, but depending on the departure place – it takes 2-5 hours one way.
 So it is advisable to book accommodation in the area.
-From Ketrzyn you need to take a bus to Gierloz (rare), take a taxi or hitchhike (about 9km east)
+From Ketrzyn you need to take a bus to Gierloz (rare), take a taxi, or hitchhike (about 9km east)